Learn how to play, sing, and move with your baby or toddler to help them grow into budding musicians.

-Singing is the single best activity you can do to stimulate your child’s musical mind during their infant and toddler years.
-If you’re not comfortable singing, it’s okay (some of the activities below don’t involve singing), but I encourage you to try.
-Your voice is the ideal instrument to engage your child musically: from an early age they naturally pay attention to your voice, they can respond with their own vocal sounds, and you can encourage them to sing by example.
+Singing is the best way you can bring music into your child’s life.
+It’s okay if you’re not comfortable singing, and you don’t need to sing for some of the activities below, but it’s absolutely worth trying.
+Your voice is an ideal and convenient instrument: even from the womb babies naturally pay attention to your voice (Haroutounian 2002), and as infants they can respond with their own vocal sounds and you can encourage them to sing by example.

 Here are a few tips on singing, specifically with your child’s musical development in mind, (including some for parents who don’t want to sing!):

 When you sing to your child, sing songs without words or lyrics.
 You can sing songs you already know, just sing the melody and replace the words with a repeated vocal syllable (like ‘la la la la’).
 You can also hum the melody without a vocal syllable but using a vocal syllable allows you to better express the melody’s rhythm and phrasing.

 When you sing and remove the words you encourage your child to focus on the music instead of the song’s language.